 ~ Ephesians 1:18b

-A first glance over this passage, you may think as I did that Paul wants us to know about our inheritance we have in Christ (all that is true), but it's a different interpretation for this verse.
+A first glance over this passage, you may think as I did that Paul wants us to know about the inheritance we have in Christ (all that is true), but it's a different interpretation for this verse.
 He wants us to know that we are God's inheritance.
 We are His; we are sealed by His Holy Spirit and His precious portion.
 We belong to Somebody – forever!
 We, the saints, are God's inheritance (1 Peter 2:9).

 God has chosen, redeemed, and adopted depraved, sinful children to be His own and to become the bride for His beloved Son.
 God has chosen us and saved and sanctified sinners to spend eternity with him.
 He will one day bring us home to glory with Him for eternal rest.
 Paul is praying that we would grasp the riches of this marvelous grace.